To move, to breathe, to fly, to float, To gain all while you give, To roam the roads of lands remote, To travel is to live.

 What would a visit to Nyhavn be without some food and drink?

 7. Grab a Smørrebrød, a traditional Danish dish.
-Smørrebrød is a piece of Danish rye bread topped with butter, cold cuts, fish, veggies, eggs, cheese, fresh herbs, and pickles.
+Smørrebrød is a Danish rye bread topped with butter, cold cuts, fish, vegetables, eggs, cheese, fresh herbs, and pickles.
 The famous Danish dish has many variations.

 8. Need a dessert?
 Hit up “Vaffelbageren,” known as “the waffle baker.”
 Choose a homemade Danish ice cream cone, also named a “vaffel” in Denmark, with your choice of ice cream or a homemade Belgian waffle with ice cream on top.
 We ordered the waffle, and it was delicious.